4GeeksAcademy/python-lists-loops-programming-exercises/exercises/15.1-Matrix_Builder/README.md

 # `15.1` Matrix Builder

-After some malicious code, mainly by Mr. Smith, the matrix has some gaping holes, and it needs some help to rebuild.
+After some malicious code, mainly by Mr. Smith, the Matrix has some gaping holes, and it needs some help to rebuild.
 Create a matrix of 1's based on a parameter.

 ## 📝 Instructions: